charleskoffler/clprolf/README.md

 SIMOL FOR BEGINNERS, A WAY TO KEEP OBJECT-ORIENTED MINDSET Simol frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
 For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
-They are considered as root classes and interfaces for simol, and can be used instead of the corresponding annotation, or in addition.
-As well as java has 'Object' class as a root of all classes, we have such root classes and interfaces here.
+They are considered as the four root classes for simol, and can be used instead of the corresponding annotation, or in addition.
+As well as java has 'Object' class as a root of all classes, we have such root classes.
+About the interfaces, each interface must implement one of the root interface of simol, and not only the mother interface.
+The main interfaces in simol are CompatInterfVersion and CompartInterfCapacity.
 The developper who want to slowly move to simol, while keeping a pure object-oriented mindset, can inherit all his root classes or interfaces with them.
 In fact, they are empty but allow the transition to simol while keeping their coding style.
-Once they would integrate the concepts, they could use all annotations instead, while keeping an inheritance vision of the roles in mind, if desired.
+Once the programmer would have integrated the concepts, he could use all annotations instead.
+And he can keep an inheritance vision of the roles in mind, if he prefers.

-The introduced root classes are SimuRealWorldObj, SimuCompWorker, Information, RealWorldObj.
-For the root interfaces, it's CompatInterfCapacity and CompatInterfVersion.
+Summary: Each interface must extend either CompatInterfVersion root interface, or CompatInterfCapacity.
+But it can have another interfaces in their inheritance, of course.
+For classes, it is not the same, only the root classes must inherit from a root simol class(SimuRealWorldObj, SimuCompWorker, RealWorldObj, Information).
+This is because all the descendants must have the same role, in simol.
+And because we can not have multiple inheritance in the underlying language, for declaring a role in each class.

 Usage example in java: public class Main extends SimuCompWorker { (...) }
 Or public class Animal extends SimuRealWorldObj.
 Interface examples: public interface Callable extends CompatInterfCapacity { (...) }
 Examples in C#: interface ICallable : ICompatInterfCapacity, or class Program : SimuCompWorker